legalize-dev/legalize-nl/nl/BWBR0017728.md

 ‘Seafarer’ means any person who is employed or engaged or works in any capacity on board a ship.
 (See National Annex for interpretation)

-‘Self-activating smoke signal’ means a signal complying with the requirements of the IMO International Life-Saving Appliances Code.

-‘Self-igniting light’ means a light complying with the requirements of the IMO International Life-Saving Appliances Code.

-‘Short Range Yacht’ means a vessel under 500GT the keel of which was laid or was at a similar stage of construction prior to the 1st August 2005 or a new vessel constructed on or after that date under 300GT:

-‘Similar stage of construction’ means at a stage which:

 ### 3. APPLICATION AND INTERPRETATION

 ### 3.1.
 Application